On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Capacity Bounds and Asymptotic Characteristics

 \subsubsection{Upper Bounds by Maximum-Variance {Argument}}

 The following upper bounds are obtained by maximizing the variance of the equivalent input.
-In~\cite{chaabanrezkialouini18_2} the authors proved that the maximally correlated $\nt$-variate binary distribution has the maximum variance for the {EC-OIC}, {which immediately leads to Theorem~\ref{ecmc:max-var-bnd}.} Here we present an alternative proof from the perspective of stochastic ordering, which can also be directly extended to the {BC-OIC}.
+In~\cite{chaabanrezkialouini18_2}, it has been shown that the maximally correlated $\nt$-variate binary distribution has the maximum variance for the {EC-OIC}, {which immediately leads to Theorem~\ref{ecmc:max-var-bnd}.} Here we present an alternative proof from the perspective of stochastic ordering, which can also be directly extended to the {BC-OIC}.

-\begin{theorem}[Maximum-variance upper bound {for EC-OIC}~\cite{chaabanrezkialouini18_2}] The capacity of the {EC-OIC} is upper-bounded as
+\begin{theorem}[Maximum-variance upper bound {for EC-OIC}~{\cite{chaabanrezkialouini18_2}}] The capacity of the {EC-OIC} is upper-bounded as